weishunliao/Todo-list/README.md

-# boilerplate

-This is tach task for CodeCubed.
-It's a full-stack web application based on React, Express and Mongoose.
+This is a full-stack web application based on React, Express and Mongoose.

 ## Requirements